 - Anyone who attends the company’s general meetings.

-How do I prepare statutory accounts?
+How do I prepare statutory accounts for Companies House?

 For all limited companies, annual accounts must include:

 - Balance sheet – a financial statement which shows how much the company owns, owes or is owed at the end of the financial year.
 This must be signed by a director and include a director’s name.

 - A profit and loss statement – also known as a profit and loss account or a P&L account, this shows the business’s net profit or loss.